TodePond/DreamBerd/README.md

 To install DreamBerd to your command line, first install the DreamBerd installer.<br>
 To install the DreamBerd installer, install the DreamBerd installer installer.

+**New for 2022!**<br>
-**New for 2022!** Due to the complicated installation process, you can now install the 'Create DreamBerd App' app that does installs everything for you!
+Due to the complicated installation process, you can now install the 'Create DreamBerd App' app that installs everything for you!

 ## Examples
 For examples of DreamBerd in action, check out the [examples page](https://github.com/TodePond/DreamBerd/blob/main/test/Examples.md)!